SwayerPT/Mage-Repair/README.md

 - And more...

 ## How to get?
-- Send message to geral@smartsilva.top
+- Send message to smartsilva.labs@gmail.com
 **http://www.smartsilva.top**

 - We are offering 1 free month to test before u pay.